Read These Next

-Thanks in part to all of those home remodeling shows filling up the weekend cable TV lineup, designer kitchens are very popular and home cooks can’t help but want a truly fancy kitchen complete with every small appliance they see.
+Designer kitchens remain the rage, thanks in part to all those home remodeling shows that flood the cable TV airwaves every weekend.
+Home cooks can’t help but covet a truly fancy kitchen complete with every small appliance imaginable.

 1. Panini press

-Oprah.com has a cheaper way to make a panini.
+Oprah.com offers a cheaper way to make a panini.
 Assemble the sandwich, butter both sides and put it in a hot skillet.
 Cover the bottom of your heaviest pot with aluminum foil and place it on top of the sandwich.
 If it’s not heavy enough, fill a kettle with water and place that in the pot.
-You’ll get the same thing without the extra appliance.

 2. Stand mixer

-Most home cooks I know swear by their KitchenAid stand mixer, but I’ve never been able to justify the cost.
+Many home cooks swear by their KitchenAid stand mixer, but I’ve never been able to justify the cost.
 Instead, I mix and mash ingredients by hand.
 It’s more work, but theKitchn thinks hand mixing might be better.
 Here’s why: